 Due diligence is defined as an investigation into a business or person before a commercial contract in signed.
 Due diligence can be a useful resource to ensure that your business risks are managed.

 Due diligence may be appropriate in any number of situations in Peru, including when a company is interested in acquiring or investing in another company (especially when financial transactions involved in these investments are large) or when a foreign individual is looking to partner with a local Peruvian to conduct commercial operations.
 Due diligence can be performed with the assistance of a specialized third party, who has local due diligence experience in the Peruvian market.

-In Peru, through conducting a thorough due diligence report, one can be sure that their investments are safe and they are making the ‘correct decision’, through having a comprehensive understanding of what they are getting themselves into.
-See below additional information regarding due diligence, and how it can be beneficial to your Peruvian investment:
+In Peru, by conducting a thorough due diligence report, one can be sure that their investments are safe and that they are making the ‘correct decision’, by having a comprehensive understanding of what they are getting themselves into.
+See below for additional information regarding due diligence, and how it can be beneficial to your Peruvian investment:

 - It can give an overview of the company being invested (shareholders, the board of directors, debts, liabilities, criminal records etc)